-D^{O} not, as is most often done, begin your first two or three attempts at striking the ball with a cleek.
-Begin with a short stiff wooden club-for two reasons: the mode of striking the ball is not quite the same with an iron club as with a wooden one, and with an iron club as unskilful player is more likely to cut fids of turf-go/fice, "divots"-out of the green.
+Do not, as is most often done, begin your first two or three attempts at striking the ball with a cleek.
+Begin with a short stiff wooden club-for two reasons: the mode of striking the ball is not quite the same with an iron club as with a wooden one, and with an iron club an unskilful player is more likely to cut fids of turf-golfice, "divots"-out of the green.
 This will by no means conduce to your popularity with the other players on that green.
 If, even with your wooden club, you should cut up turf, be careful to replace it.
-Golf is not arriculture.
+Golf is not agriculture.